Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 ---

-## 🛠️ Missing Features
+## 🚧 In Development
-- Core/Laser mining switch
+- Switch for Core/Laser mining sequense
-- Primary/Secondary fire button switch
+- Commands for setting and switching primary/secondary fire button

 ---